debian-pi/raspbian-ua-netinst/README.md

 > Optional: `apt-get install rng-tools` and add `bcm2708-rng` to `/etc/modules` to auto-load and use the kernel module for the hardware random number generator.
 This improves the performance of various server applications needing random numbers significantly.

 ## Reinstalling or replacing an existing system
 If you want to reinstall with the same settings you did your first install you can just move the original _config.txt_ back and reboot.
-Make sure you still have _kernel_install.img_ and _installer.cpio.gz_ in your _/boot_ partition.
-If you are replacing your existing system which was not installed using this method, make sure you copy those two files in and the installer _config.txt_ from the original image.
+Depending on the hardware you want to reinstall on (Raspberry Pi **1** or **2**), make sure you still have _kernel_rpi1_install.img_ / _kernel_rpi2_install.img_ and _installer-rpi1.cpio.gz_ / _installer-rpi2.cpio.gz_ in your _/boot_ partition.
+If you are replacing your existing system which was not installed using this method, make sure you copy those files in and the installer _config.txt_ from the original image.

     mv /boot/config-reinstall.txt /boot/config.txt
     reboot